Tackling Fake Forgetting through Uncertainty Quantification: Enhancing UA Metric Based on Conformal Prediction

-Evaluating the effectiveness of machine unlearning involves a trade-off between how well the model forgets data and retains useful knowledge.
+In this section, we show that a conformal prediction-based recovery technique can reconstruct the true label with high probability even when one forget data point is misclassified.
+This highlights a critical blind spot in the existing UA metric from the perspective of uncertainty quantification.
 The first key question we pose is as follows:

-We propose a conformal prediction-based \textit{recovery} method.
 If the ground truth of forget data falls within the conformal prediction set, we consider the recovery successful.
-Thus, \textbf{fake unlearning is defined as the scenario where the data identified as forgotten by existing metrics can be recovered by conformal prediction}.
+Thus, \textbf{fake forgetting is defined as the scenario where a data point identified as forgotten by UA can still be recovered by conformal prediction}.

-To substantiate our claim, we first apply metrics, \textbf{UA} (i.e., $1 -$ the accuracy on forget data), retain accuracy (\textbf{RA}, i.e., accuracy on retain data), test accuracy (\textbf{TA}, i.e., accuracy on test data) and \textbf{MIA}, to evaluate 3 classic unlearning methods, Retrain (\textbf{RT}), Finetune (\textbf{FT}) \cite{finetune2021}, and Random Label (\textbf{RL}) \cite{Amnesiac2021}.
+To substantiate our claim, we first conduct a preliminary experiment.
+The following existing metrics are adopted: unlearning accuracy (\textbf{UA}, i.e., $1-$ the accuracy on forget data), retaining accuracy (\textbf{RA}, i.e., the accuracy on retain data), test accuracy (\textbf{TA}, i.e., the accuracy on test data), and membership inference attack (\textbf{MIA}).
+See Appendix~\ref{app:mia} for MIA implementation details.
+We evaluate 3 classic unlearning methods, Retrain (\textbf{RT}), Finetune (\textbf{FT}) \cite{finetune2021}, and Random Label (\textbf{RL}) \cite{Amnesiac2021}.
+See Appendix~\ref{app:baseline} for a detailed introduction to the baselines.
 The results are trained on CIFAR-10 with ResNet-18 in a random data forgetting scenario.
-In Table~\ref{tab:existing_metric}, the UA and MIA results prove that the models indeed fail to correctly classify some forget data and identify membership.
-However, higher UA and lower MIA cannot ensure that these forget data points can not appear in any form within the model's predictions.
+In Table~\ref{tab:existing_metric}, the UA results suggest that the unlearning models can fail to correctly classify part of the forget data.
+However, can the higher UA fully guarantee that the true labels of these forgotten data do not appear in any form within the model’s predictions?